Mythikos/SteamMinge/README.md

 # Steam Minge
 The Steam Minge is a trolling application that utilizes the Steamworks.NET framework to mass send messages, send invites, and other annoying things!

+## Note
+The new steam chat system has an anti-spam system built into it.
+That makes the chat spamming portion of the minge pretty useless.

 ## Usage
 1. Download the project and open it in VS 2015/2017.